parthokr/family-search-scrape/README.md

         > You will be prompted to enter account details and collection id.

         > For 'United Kingdom, World War I Service Records, 1914-1920' the collection id is 2125045

 4. Sit back and wait until this is finished
 5. Output will be at out/ directory
+6. out directory will contain 5 partially downloaded files and one 'merged.xlsx' file
 # For next run
 > This time you don't have to setup just run any commands from the table 'Available Commands'